wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

 * Co-location of team members is most ideal
 * Use of Information Radiators — Physical views into plans (e.g. Post-Its on a whiteboards) that may supplement a digital plan view
 * Team members willing to be transparent about blockages and issues they face (but also think of creative ways to solve problems)
-* Vocal contributors that embrace continuous improvement not only at the individual capability level (but at a team level)
+* Conduct retrospectives with vocal contributors that embrace continuous improvement not only at the individual capability level (but at a team level)
 * Smaller teams (no more 5-7) —  Once you breach this team size communication complexity increases exponentially.
 Frederick Brooks does a wonderful job explaining this phenomena in his book “Mythical Man Month”
 * A knowledge management strategy ensure team members know where to store/post directional artifacts that other team members require to do their job (e.g. Wireframes, PSGs, Test Cases, Context Diagrams )
+* Conduct Retrospectives

 1.)
 Breakdown the work -
 Decomposition of capabilities/features is a necessary (and somewhat painfull) evil.
 However, you do not need to go to painful level of detail to create this artifact.
 The importance is breadth not necessarily depth.
 The depth only needs to go as far as necessary for the team to directionally understand where a feature needs to go.
 A good test of this is that a team member is able to provide some form of time estimate (Best and worst case) for one of those lower level items.
 Get the full team involved, apply the 80/20 rule and time-box the activity.